NikaGolestani/CSE492/Model1/readme.md

 ## Training Strategy

 Because the full dataset exceeds RAM limits, videos were loaded in buffers of 10 at a time, with an 8:2 train-validation split per buffer.
 Each buffer was trained for 3 epochs to avoid overfitting and prevent the model from producing overly confident, binary-like outputs.
-We used a hybrid BCE + Dice loss, combining stable gradient descent with better shape refinement of saliency regions.
+We used BCE for stable gradient of saliency regions.

 ---